Insight

 Read time {00} min

-How Fashion and Retail Can Use Technology to Reduce Carbon
+How Fashion and Retail Can Use Technology to Reduce Carbon Footprint

 In what is arguably the most important issue of our century, climate change is quite rightly on the radar of the majority of retail businesses.
 While the world around us is reaching critical climate tipping points, we are left with a short timeline to reduce climate change impact.

+Carbon emissions in the fashion and retail industry are rife.
 It’s now estimated that retail is responsible for 25% of emissions worldwide — a huge percentage that requires attention and, more importantly, action.
 “The retail industry emits significantly more emissions than even road transport,” said Ruth Zohrer, Global Chief Client Success Officer at Wunderman Thompson Commerce, global eCommerce consultancy and Vaayu partner.

-Carbon management is key to addressing this onslaught of released emissions because CO2 accounts for about 76% of the total greenhouse gas emissions that cause the greenhouse effect.
-To address just how much impact the industry has in future, retailers require specialist tools to manage their carbon and empower action — and technology innovation is central to this.
+Carbon management is key to addressing this onslaught of released carbon emissions in the fashion and retail industry because CO2 accounts for about 76% of the total greenhouse gas emissions that cause the greenhouse effect.
+But how can modern advances in technology be used to reduce carbon emissions?

-As it stands, the default approach is to offset — or compensate for — carbon emissions.
-But is offsetting alone enough?
-To aid decarbonization across the sector, the focus will need to shift from compensation to reduction.
-Offsetting alone simply cannot outweigh meaningful cuts to reduce the amount of carbon actually released
+To aid decarbonization across the sector, truly reducing the carbon emissions in the fashion and retail industry, the focus will need to shift from compensation to reduction.
+Offsetting alone simply cannot outweigh meaningful cuts to reduce the amount of carbon emissions actually released by the fashion and retail industry.

-Future: Lower Emissions by Design
+Future: Strategies to Lower Carbon Emissions

 • Uncover where emissions are coming from